btimofeev/UniPatcher/app/src/main/res/raw-es/faq.md

 Si desafortunadamente no puedes encontrar el ROM correcto, puedes activar la opción “Ignorar checksums” en la configuración.
 Pero ten en cuenta que el juego patcheado puede contener fallos o ser completamente injugable.

+#### I can't patch "Super Mario World (U) [!].smc"

+This ROM contains an SMC header, while most patches for this game require the ROM to not have this header.
+You can remove SMC header by selecting the appropriate item in the menu on the left and then apply the patch to the resulting ROM.

 #### No puedo encontrar la ROM correcta para el juego "Pokémon Esmeralda".

 La mayoría de los parches del juego funcionan con la ROM "Pokemon - Emerald Version (U) \[f1\] (Save Type).gba".